fnoyanisi/ipc/README.md

 # ipc - simple infix to postfix converter

 Adapted from the topic presented in the second chapter of _Compilers Principles Techniques and Toolds, 2nd Edition (aka the Dragon Book)_.
-The book has a Java code snippet doing the same thing as this littel program.
+The book has a Java code snippet doing the same thing as this litte program.

 The program uses a simple predictive parser to convert an infix expression into a postfox form.
 Only single digit number are recognised by the parser.